jmd-dk/concept/concept/docs/troubleshooting.rst

    <h4>It <em>still</em> does not work!</h4>

+If you are still struggling, in particular if CO\ *N*\ CEPT does launch but the MPI process binding/affinity is wrong, try removing some of the added environment variables that gets set in the ``jobscript`` (under the 'Environment variables' heading).
+After altering the jobscript, submit it manually using ``sbatch jobscript`` (Slurm) or ``qsub jobscript`` (TORQUE/PBS).

-If you are still struggling, it is possible that the cluster configuration just do not play nicely with the current MPI implementation in use.
+It is also possible that the cluster configuration just do not play nicely with the current MPI implementation in use.
 If you installed CO\ *N*\ CEPT using one of the MPI implementations present on the cluster, try again, using another preinstalled MPI library.
 If you let CO\ *N*\ CEPT install its own MPI, try switching from MPICH to OpenMPI or vice versa (i.e. set ``mpi=openmpi`` or ``mpi=mpich`` when installing CO\ *N*\ CEPT, as described :ref:`here<influential_environment_variables>`).

-When installing CO\ *N*\ CEPT, try having as few modules loaded as possible, to minimize the possibilities of wrong MPI identification and linking.
+When installing CO\ *N*\ CEPT, try having as few modules loaded as possible, in order to minimize the possibility of wrong MPI identification and linking.